Mineral Wealth & Electrification:

 Ghana Export restrictions on raw bauxite (2019), iron ore, and lithium (2024) to encourage local refining Largely uncertain; prioritization of Ghanaian stakeholders in mining projects Infrastructure and financial capacity to support processing is uncertain

 Altogether, the challenges of coordinating effective industrial policy to develop and expand energy transition value chains globally are equal parts technical, economic, geopolitical, and socioenvironmental.
 Policymakers are underequipped to weigh complex and varied options amid innumerable challenges and uncertainties.
 JFI is continuing to develop resources to help close this knowledge gap and distill these uncertainties into manageable decision pathways.
-We will begin by building and disseminating tools to map prospective and proposed global value chains central to the green transition and identify different viable configurations of these supply chains—considering financing mechanisms, locations of intermediate supply chain stages, and tax, duty, licensing, and royalty schemes—and quantify the distribution of potential benefits to LMICs under the range of possible scenarios.
+We will begin by building and disseminating tools to map prospective and proposed global value chains central to the green transition and identify different viable configurations of these supply chains—considering financing mechanisms, locations of intermediate supply chain stages, and tax, duty, licensing, and royalty schemes—and quantify the distribution of potential benefits to low and middle income countries under the range of possible scenarios.